currencyft/hlfdocs/unittests/deployChaincodeOnHLF.md

 ## Deploying Chaincode on Hyperledger Fabric

-use the link below to understand bringing up the network
+Use the link below to read up more on deploying chaincodes and bringing up the network

 https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html?highlight=hyperledger%20chaincode

+Execute the contents of this file if this hasn't been done before.

+### After Developing the Chaincode on IntelliJ

 1. Inside IntelliJ, click on Gradle tab on the right
 2. The Gradle panel opens